buggyrace/buggy-race-about/docs/races/racetracks.md

 in the "Races" group.
 Otherwise, you'll see a button marked **Add missing racetracks** if any of the example tracks are not in the database.

-You can edit existing racetracks or add your own — but note that any new files (JPG or SVG) that you make are _not_ stored on the race server.
-You have to host them, and provide the URLs here.
+You can edit existing racetracks or add your own.
+If the config setting `IS_STORING_RACE_ASSETS_IN_DB` is set to `Yes` (the default) — then you can upload the JPG and SVG files needed.
+Storing your own race assets on the race server is simplest, but note that they are stored (as binary objects) in the database.
+Alternatively, you can host yourself on a webserver with a friendly CORS policy, and provide the URLs.

-## Basic components: image, path, length
+## Basic components: image, path, lengths, and start offset

-The racetrack consists of:
+Each racetrack consists of:

 * **URL of racetrack image**
   The image must be a landscape image twice as wide as it is tall (2:1 aspect